dotswg/dots-architecture/draft-ietf-dots-architecture.md

 mitigation, and periodically informs the DOTS client about the status of the mitigation.
-Similarly, the DOTS client periodically informs the DOTS server about the client's status, which at a minimum provides client (attack target) health information, but it may also include telemetry information about the attack as it is now seen by the client.
+Similarly, the DOTS client periodically informs the DOTS server about the client's status, which at a minimum provides client (attack target) health information, but it should also include efficacy information about the attack mitigation as it is now seen by the client.
 At some point, the DOTS client may decide to terminate the server-side attack mitigation, which it indicates to the DOTS server over the signal channel.
 A mitigation may also be terminated if a DOTS client-specified mitigation lifetime is exceeded.
 Note that the signal